 In the very back corner of the pinball hall is an area dedicated to tournament play.
 This weekend there were various pinball tournaments - both IFPA-accredited and not - contested in the area.

 There were also two side rooms - one with games just for the younger visitors, and another lounge with table-top games and a ball bowler.

-We'll be back with more from Arcade Expo 3.0 soon, but in the meantime here's our exclusive Thirty Minute Tour video of the show.
-This skips the video games hall - we'll shoot a separate video of that - but covers everything else, including the stands outside and in the vendor area.
+Here's our exclusive Thirty Minute Tour video of the show.
+This skips the video games hall - we have a separate video of that - but covers everything else, including the stands outside and in the vendor area.

 © Pinball News 2017